petrroll/mff-stuff/umela_inteligence_2/notes.md

         - poly: K(kj, xk) = (1+xj.xk)^d

 - Ensebling: combine a collection of hypothesis
+- Boosting (popular ensembling method):
+        - weight 1 for all examples
+        - increase weight for misclassified, decrease for correctly classified
+        - repeat
-    - Boosting: weight 1 for all examples, increase weight for misclassified, decrease for correctly classified, repeat, generate K hypothesis, each hypo contributes with the weight of its accuracy
+        - generate K hypothesis, each hypo contributes with the weight of its accuracy

 - Overfitting: more likely as hypothesis space grows, less likely with more training data